Cartmel Priory Gatehouse

 Along with the church, the gatehouse is all that remains of the Augustinian Cartmel Priory.
 The priory was founded in 1190 whereas the gatehouse was built about 1330.
 In 1536 the Priory was dissolved as part of the general reformation of Church.
 Most of the monastic property was demolished, but the gatehouse was by that time serving as courthouse for the manor of Cartmel, so survived.
-It is described by English Heritage as an excellent example of a medieval monastic gatehouse.
+It is described by Historic England as an excellent example of a medieval monastic gatehouse.